 While this first tip may seem like a bit of a no-brainer, you’d be surprised by how many people forget to lock their doors.
 In fact, 32 per cent of all burglars enter their victims’ homes through unlocked doors.
 Before you leave for your trip, double check that all entrances are locked – this includes back doors, garage doors, basement doors and even windows.
 A burglar will enter through any point of entry if they have the opportunity!
 Another thing to remember is to remove any spare keys that you may have hidden previously.
 Especially if they are located outside or in common hiding places.
 Intruders will most likely search for hidden keys before trying to break into your house.

 Once all the entry ways are secured, it is now time to lock up your valuables.
-This can include things such as jewelry, electronics or anything of value.
+This can include things such as jewellery, electronics or anything of value.
 If you do not have a safe, or somewhere to lock these things up, there are other ways to protect them.
 Take them with you on your trip or leave them with a trusted friend of family member while you’re gone.

 2. Invest in a good security system